 Detection limit: The lower detection limit is defined as the mean value of an analyte-free sample plus three times the standard deviation and is the smallest detectable antibody titer.
-The lower detection limit of the Anti-ENA ProfilePlus 1 ELISA (IgG) is for all used antigens a ratio of 0.1.
+The lower detection limit of the Anti-ENA ProfilePlus 2 ELISA (IgG) is ratio 0.1.